Snapshot Analytics

 Select Page

-Native American Indian Turquoise Jewelry
+Real Turquoise Jewelry

-Handmade Native American Indian Jewelry.
+Handmade Native American Jewelry

 Contact Palms Trading Company today at (505) 247-8504

-The Properties of Turquoise
+The Unique Properties of Real Turquoise Jewelry

 Chemically, turquoise is a hydrous phosphate of aluminum containing copper and iron.
-It is a porous stone, and as such, is not naturally very hard.
+It is a porous stone and, as such, is not naturally very hard.
 It is opaque and characterized by a waxy luster.

 The presence and amounts of various elements within turquoise composition dictate its color.
 Genuine turquoise may range from light blue to yellow-green.
-Some gemstones like White Buffalo and Wild Horse look like white turquoise but chemically they do not qualify as turquoise.
+Some gemstones like White Buffalo and Wild Horse look like white turquoise, but chemically, they do not qualify as turquoise.

-Blue and green turquoise is energetically associated with strength, wisdom, protection and positive thinking.
+Blue and green turquoise is energetically associated with strength, wisdom, protection, and positive thinking.

-The two Native American Indian nations most famous for their sterling silver and turquoise jewelry are the Navajo and Zuni.
+The two Native American nations most famous for their sterling silver and turquoise jewelry are the Navajo and Zuni.

-Turquoise Treatments and Classifications*
+Understanding Turquoise Treatments and Classifications*

-Because it is naturally a relatively soft stone (its hardness is comparable to window glass), turquoise is often treated to increase its durability for use in jewelry by Navajo and other Southwestern American Indian artists.
+Because it is naturally a relatively soft stone (its hardness is comparable to window glass), turquoise is often treated to increase its durability for use in jewelry by Navajo and other Southwestern Native American artists.
 Treatments like lacquering that only affect the stone’s hardness result in “stabilized” turquoise.

 However, some treatments also affect the color of turquoise.
 Treatments that apply dyes in addition to processes to improve hardness result in turquoise that is classified as “treated.”